 Your child can reduce exposure to grasses, weeds and pollens by:

-- wearing long sleeves and long trousers when sitting on or playing in grass (if he usually develops a skin rash when his skin comes into contact with grass)
+- wearing long sleeves and long trousers when sitting on or playing in grass (if she usually develops a skin rash when her skin comes into contact with grass)

 - staying inside on windy days